AT&T Stadium hosted the Tyson-Paul fight, shown here during an unrelated 2016 NFL game. Photo: Drew Tarvin (2016). CC BY 2.0.

 When an unassigned edge server receives a segment, it checks the age against the cutoff threshold.
 Near-live segments go into the high-priority list.
 Older segments go into the low-priority list, pruned tail-first when free cache falls below a floor.

 Using the same cache policy for live and VOD content.
 LRU works for VOD.
 It fails for live events where access recency and retention value diverge sharply.
-Running both content types through the same eviction policy means one is served poorly.
-(Newton, 2026).
+Running both content types through the same eviction policy means one is served poorly[2].

 Fixing the cutoff threshold globally.
-The patent’s default is five minutes.
-But, a short-form event and a six-hour broadcast have different scrubbing needs.
+The patent’s default is five minutes, but a short-form event and a six-hour broadcast have different scrubbing needs.

 Put It Into Practice